Updated review of Western Balkan economies regarding the EPSR

-Monitoring the progress of the Western Balkan countries regarding the European Pillar of Social Rights
+The European Centre is currently updating the six reviews of the Western Balkan countries regarding the European Pillar of Social Rights (EPSR).

 We monitored the progress on the European Pillar of Social Rights (EPSR) in Western Balkan countries.